ubcdlab/pr-issue-topology-project/docs/Statistics-Scripts.md

 # Statistics Scripts

-Several statistics scripts can be found in `scripts/`.
+Several statistics scripts can be found in `data_scripts/`.
 These output total counts of certain types of nodes and calculate percentages of component characteristics.

 Brief documentation for each command can be found below.
-Run each script like so: `python -m scripts.[script_name] [options]` as opposed to just running the bare Python script.
+Run each script like so: `python -m data_scripts.[script_name] [options]` as opposed to just running the bare Python script.

 Many of the scripts read fields in structure JSON files in `data/` to fetch the list of nodes in a component, and use the graph JSON files in `data/` to fetch more specific information.

 ## Total Count

-`python -m scripts.total_count`
+`python -m data_scripts.total_count`

 Returns total number of components.

 ## Isolated Nodes Statistics

-`python -m scripts.isolated_nodes_statistics --print=False`
+`python -m data_scripts.isolated_nodes_statistics --print=False`

 Returns the percentage of issues and pull requests that are open / merged / closed.
 Also prints the total number of isolated components if `--print` is passed.